-The Spinal Cord Injury Program has an average length of stay of 35 days for patients admitted with a spinal cord injury.
+The Spinal Cord Injury Program has an average length of stay of 35 days for patients admitted with a traumatic spinal cord injury.

 What does this data mean?

 Why is the length of stay important?

 The Spinal Cord Injury Program is designed to get patients to a functional level necessary to return home and to the community.
 The graph shows that our patients required a shorter length of stay than patients at similar pediatric facilities.

 How does Children’s make sure we are giving high-quality care?